 Feel free to use these anywhere online they fit.
 You can also choose pictures from Equal Exchange’s inspiring photo collection >> which includes farmer and product images.
 Just be sure to follow our easy usage guidelines >>.

-The overview your fundraiser so should be your longest post.
+Your first post will overview your fundraiser so will likely be your longest post.
 (You can always link back to this post in the future to remind supporters of the most important details.)
 Your post could read something like this:

 As you know, we need to raise $X,XXX for ______________ so we can __________.

 We’re partnering with Equal Exchange (tag EE’s Facebook Page: https://www.facebook.com/equalexchange/ ) and their fundraising catalog program to help us reach our goal.
 We’ll raise money while also also supporting fair trade by offering delicious and organic chocolate, coffee, tea and more, grown by small-scale farmers around the world!

 Your participation is very important for us to reach our goal so please select from the products we’re offering for yourself and for gifts!

 Our campaign dates are (start date) – (end date) so to help, connect with our team during these dates.
 (Please note: You must be local to participate).
 With your help, we know we’ll be able to continue our amazing work!

 As always, thanks for your support!

 Follow up with very short posts to inform people about the upcoming start date (“Our catalogs arrive Tuesday!”).
 This helps generate excitement.
 Remind them what you’re raising money for and how they will be able to participate (“We’ll be at the library Saturday from 11:00am-1:00pm to take your order!
 Stop by and help us reach our goal!”).

 This is, obviously, the most important part of your fundraiser.
 Communicate your campaign’s progress and continue to let supporters know how they can participate.
 Be sure to thank them for their support so they feel appreciated.
 Remind them how much time they have left to be able to help you, and what they are supporting.
 People want you to succeed, so these kinds of posts boost sales.
 Share pictures of your fundraising goal board and of the project or people you’re raising money for to keep supporters engaged.